-As humans, daily interactions with one another are vital for survival.
+Before we fully dive into how to fix relationship problems, I need you to know that as humans, daily interactions with one another are vital for survival.
 These interactions sometimes lead to a deeper form of connection known as relationships.
-Relationships can be with family, marital partner, friends, God, and other groups of beings that we come in contact with.
 Generally, it is not always rosy and several problems arise along the line.

 Normal Relationship Issues